isomerpages/moe-fuhuasec/_our-curriculum/Academic Curriculum/Science.md

 Tier 3 - Student-initiated modules to deepen students' interest in science and appreciate the application of science

-_Science Enrichment Programme_
+**2\.
+Science Enrichment Programme**

-The _Science Enrichment Programme_ aims to provide a vibrant science learning environment with impactful learning experiences targeting the different learning needs and interests of students.
+The Science Enrichment Programme aims to provide a vibrant science learning environment with impactful learning experiences targeting the different learning needs and interests of students.
 It provides students with the opportunity to gain a deeper appreciation of their environment and the role of science in their everyday life and widen their knowledge of science beyond the textbook.
 The programme includes learning journeys and interest-based workshops (in areas such as Food Science, Forensic Science and Engineering Science) for all students.